 — Luke Barr, New York Times best-selling author of Provence, 1970

 “It is with great sadness that I write to tell you that today I reached the end of one of the most enjoyable books that I have ever read.
 I rationed myself to just a few pages a day, in order to eke out my enjoyment and today I sadly came to the final page.

 Geoffrey, you are a truly brilliant author and I cannot wait for your next masterpiece.
 I savoured every word on every page and please promise me that you will sit down and write another book, very soon?I am looking forward to the day that we meet, that I might thank you in person for the pleasure that All Abroad brought me.” — Sandra Seifert, London

 “What a good book!
 It is so well written, evocative, honest, funny...
 You entertained me, taught me, took me to some places I know very well, introduced me to some new ones, time-travelled me to a London I will never know.
 There is a generosity in gifting your memories and your family story that moves me - to tears, especially in the pages about your sister.
-And I heard your voice trough the pages, enjoyed your wit, your irreverence, your freedom.
+And I heard your voice through the pages, enjoyed your wit, your irreverence, your freedom.
 I have always felt lucky I got to meet you, and now also so proud.
 Thank you for going through your memories..”

 — Annalisa Maestri, Global Communications Manager, The Dorchester Collection